unisave-cloud/website/src/guides/photon-fusion-authentication-for-server-and-player/photon-fusion-authentication-for-server-and-player.md

 > **Note:** You can understand the `FusionConnectionToken` as a username and password pair, that will be used by a player to connect to the Fusion server.

+> ⚠️ **Warning:** The *Connection Token* has a limit of 128 bytes maximum, enforced by Photon.
+This limits how many more fields you can add to it substantially.
+Also note that there seems to be inconsistency with Client-Host setup, where the limit is only enforced for clients.
+Be wary of this.

 ## Fusion Server Authentication